ProjectPythia/sphinx-pythia-theme/docs/about.rst

 ``page_layouts`` option will have the default page layout, which corresponds to the typical layout of any Jupyter Book page.

-The `landing page <index.html>`_ of this documentation is an example of this layout.

 Standalone Pages
 ^^^^^^^^^^^^^^^^